 Perhaps if listening was held in higher regard, we’d work on it more?
 Rousing speeches from world leaders, teenage climate activists, and Silicon Valley execs make up the majority of inspirational people.
 TEDTalks are often the marker of eminent careers.
 Talking is assertive and urgent.
 Eloquence is intelligent and sexy.
 There are tonnes of notable examples of good orators, yet the roster of good listeners pales in comparison (if such a thing even exists).
 Far from the audio spectacle of talking, listening is, by proxy, more passive, less noticeable.

 It’s hard to assimilate the supposed silence of listening in the cacophonous world in which we live.
 Politicians pantomime the act, but the soundtrack to the House of Commons is one of heckling and jeering.
 Even between friends there are all-too-familiar debates in which no-one listens.
 Online, the infinite scroll of opinions and accompanying mic drop put-downs are deafening.
-Alain de Botton, philosopher and objective sense speaker, reiterates how rare the quality is: “An unusual degree of confidence is the key — a capacity not to be thrown off course by, or buckle under the weight of, information that may deeply challenge certain settled assumptions”.
+Alain de Botton, philosopher and objective sense speaker, reiterates how elusive the quality is: “An unusual degree of confidence is the key — a capacity not to be thrown off course by, or buckle under the weight of, information that may deeply challenge certain settled assumptions”.
 It’s what Kate Murphy, author of You’re Not Listening: What You’re Missing and Why It Matters, calls “negative capability.”
 Yes, our propensity to bite back when we hear something we don’t like should be replaced by a conviction to shush.
 By listening to someone’s words and the subtext of them in these circumstances, we’ll better be able to understand why they think the way they do.

 Don’t despair yet though.
 Despite the fact that Mullender secured the release of two UN workers held hostage by the Taliban in Afghanistan in 2004, and has saved approximately 50 people from suicide during his career, he’s adamant that with practice, you and I could become just as good a listener as he.
 Murphy agrees that fruitful listening is taught: “[they’re] not born that way, they become that way."
 And so, there’s hope still, which is just as well, because there’s a lot that needs listening to right now.